deepsm007/tools/rh-pre-commit/README.md

 ## Tasks

-These options allow you to turn on/off different checks provided by this package without having to remove the entire hook.
+These options allow you to turn on/off different tasks run by this package without having to remove the entire hook.

 #### Check Secrets (Default: On)

-This task provides the scanning of the repository on pre-commit for any potential secrets.
+This task scans the repository on pre-commit for any potential secrets.

 To turn it off a repo: